ModelZoos/TransformerModelZooDataset/README.md

 ### Requirements

+For this project we use python 3.10.6.
 The packages required to run the code are listed in the `requirements.txt` file.
 You can install them using the following command:

 ```bash
 pip install -r requirements.txt